9 Cardio Home Exercises That Don’t Involve RunningArticle posted in: Fitness

 3. Stair Jumps/Step Ups

 - Option 3: Jump up and step down off the step.
 Use your arms to help you balance and generate momentum.
-Add risers to increase the level of difficulty.
+Gradually increase the height to increase the difficulty.

 Have access to a few stairs?
 Try these exercises: